|

 How to Apply for the Subclass 485 Visa — Step by Step

-Step 2 — Complete your English language test Book and complete your English test if you have not already done so, or confirm your existing result is within the 1-year validity period.
-IELTS 6.5 overall is the minimum — aim higher if you plan to later apply for skilled migration where stronger English earns additional points.
+Step 2 — Complete your English language test.
+Book and complete your English test if you have not already done so, or confirm your existing result is within the 12-month validity window.
+IELTS 6.5 overall with no band below 6.0 is the minimum.
+Aim higher if you plan to later apply for skilled migration where stronger English earns additional points.
+Remember — the test cannot be sat without a valid passport.
+If your passport is currently held by a consulate for any reason, resolve that before booking your test.

-Step 3 — Obtain a skills assessment if required For the Post-Vocational Education Work stream only, lodge your skills assessment application with the relevant authority before or at the same time as your visa application.
+Step 3 — Obtain a skills assessment if required.
+For the Post-Vocational Education Work stream only, lodge your skills assessment application with the relevant assessing authority before or at the same time as your visa application.

-Step 4 — Gather your documents Prepare your passport, visa grant notice, academic transcripts, course completion letter, English test results, and Overseas Visitor Health Cover insurance documents.
+Step 4 — Gather your documents.
+Prepare your passport, visa grant notice, academic transcripts, course completion letter, English test results, AFP police clearance certificate, and Overseas Visitor Health Cover insurance documents.
 Ensure your completion letter is on official institution letterhead and signed by an authorised officer.

-Step 7 — Await visa grant Processing times vary depending on stream and application completeness.
-Plan your transition from your student visa carefully — if your student visa expires before your 485 is granted, you will be issued a Bridging Visa that allows you to remain in Australia and continue working while the application is assessed.
+Step 7 — Await visa grant.
+Processing times vary.
+If your student visa expires before the 485 is granted, you will be issued a Bridging Visa A which allows you to remain in Australia and continue working lawfully while the application is assessed.

 Pathway from the 485 Visa to Permanent Residency